Plotting data

 Utility functions

-These additional functions can be used to manipulate response data or returned values from plotting routines.
+These additional functions can be used to manipulate response data or carry out other operations in creating control plots.

 combine_time_responses(response_list[, ...])